Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

-# Develop an App with GitHub Copilot Challenge Guide
+# Challenge 2: Develop an App with GitHub Copilot

 ### Estimated Time: ?